JemRF/RF-Documentation/pages/mydoc/rf4_message_format.md

 ---
 title: RF4 Message Format
 keywords: message format, llap, protocol, message protocol, api, json, interface
-last_updated: Sep 28, 2020
+last_updated: May 28, 2025
 tags:
-summary: "This page explains the RF4 (4 character IDs) message format used by the JemRF devices"
+summary: "This page explains the RF4 message format used by the JemRF devices"
 sidebar: mydoc_sidebar
 permalink: rf4_message_format.html
 folder: mydoc
 ---

-## Format Overview
+## RF4 Format Overview
 RF4 is an addaption of the LLAP protocol use by JemRF but extended to support 4 alphanumeric character ID (0-9, a-b, or A-B) in any combination.
-Each message is made up of 12 characters made up of three sections:
+Each message is still made up of 12 characters made up of three sections:

 ```
-[b] - Message start indicator that is used to detect the start of a message
+[b] - RF4 Message start indicator that is used to detect the start of a message

 [id] - 4 character device ID identifying the device the message is intended for

 [message] - 7 characters message content
 ```

-An example of a message is: `b0045HELLO----`
+An example of a message is: `b0045HELLO--`

 Where the device ID is 0045 and the message content is `HELLO--`

+The RF4 device ID must be 4 characters and can be any combination of upper, lower case letters and numbers 0-9.
+examples:
+- Ab9c
+- 0abc
+- My99

+{% include note.html content="To support backward compatibility with the older RF2 (2 character ID) a lower case "a" can not be the first character of the Id.\
+An example: a123  **Not Allowed**" %}

 ## Lightweight Logical Application Protocol (LLAP)